Jordan141/CustomerServiceApp/README.md

 ### Business Idea

 How a company could use this application to improve their customer support system and improve relations with their consumer base:
-- Feedback generated reviews let the client know that who they're talking to has been successful helping other clients.
+- Feedback generated reviews lets the client know that whomever they're talking to has been successful helping other clients.
 - Creates a healthy spark of competition to have a higher rating than your colleagues.
 - Employees missing the mark will be easy to spot for management so they can find the underperformers and take the necesarry steps to prevent poor performance.